ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 | r2 | It can be used when memory is used more than other resources.                     |
 | x1 | It is a type that supports high-specification CPU and memory.
 It can be used for services or applications that require high performance. |

-The type of DB instance that you have already created can be easily changed through console.
+The type of DB instance that you have already created can be easily changed through the console.

 > [Caution]
 > Changing the type of a DB instance that you have already created will shut down the DB instance, resulting in a few minutes of downtime.